Greek Football Cup

-The Greek Cup is the second-most important domestic men's football event, after the championship of Super League.
-The organizing authority of the institution is the Hellenic Football Federation (EPO).
-Since its inception in 1931 it has been held 80 times, in which cup winner emerged 79.
+The Greek Cup is the second-most important domestic men's football event in Greece, after the championship of Super League.
+Since its inception in 1931 it has been held 83 times, with a cup winner being crowned on 82 occasions, the final in 1962 being the only occasion when no champion was crowned.

-Olympiacos is the most successful club having reached the final 42 times and earning 28 trophies.
+Olympiacos is the most successful club, having reached the final 43 times and earning 29 trophies.

 History

 The Greek Cup under EPO began in 1931.
 In its early years, entry was optional.
 Teams were paired against each other by the football associations, without a draw taking place.
 Later on, for many years, a proper draw took place and also two-legged matches were added.